-We introduce SML's predefined list datatype for integers.
+We introduced SML's predefined list datatype for integers during lab